 Where They Live

 These African waterfowl are found only in a narrow strip along the western coast of Madagascar.
 They are usually found in coastal lakes, mangrove forests, and estuaries with adjacent wetland or marshes.
-Annually, they cycle through very particular breeding habitats, molting habitats, and non-breeding habitats.
+Annually, they cycle through very particular breeding, molting, and non-breeding habitats.

 What They Do

 Madagascar teal live in pairs or small groups.
+When nesting, a pair can be very territorial.
 They nest in tree holes (cavities) in mangrove trees close to or above the water.
 A nest may contain 2-10 eggs.

 How They’re Doing